-The Advocate Supervisor reports to the Program Manager and supports, guides and supervises the work of CASA volunteer GALs, advocating for the best interest of abused and neglected children living in foster care.
+The Advocate Supervisor reports to the Program Director and supports, guides and supervises the work of CASA volunteer GALs, advocating for the best interest of abused and neglected children living in foster care.
 In doing so, the Advocate Supervisor ensures volunteer compliance with Organization policies.
-The Advocate Supervisor will support the Program Manager, as needed, in the day to day administration of the Program.
+The Advocate Supervisor will support the Program Director, as needed, in the day to day administration of the Program.
 He/she will support the volunteer’s day to day work including collaboration with the Department of Children and Families, the Juvenile Court and Children and Family Law (CAFL) attorneys.

 Supervision, support and management of volunteer advocates and their assigned cases: